-Put your kids in the swings and your feet in the sand at beachfront playgrounds along the Jersey Shore.
+Put your kids on the swings and your feet in the sand at beachfront playgrounds along the Jersey Shore.
 The beaches of New Jersey are home to playgrounds that are like giant sandboxes, with colorful play structures and ocean views.
-Swing by some of these beachy-keen playgrounds on your next day trip or vacation to the shore.
+Swing by some of these beachy-keen playgrounds on your next day trip or vacation to the Shore—and check out our bonus pick in northern New Jersey.

-Pirates and beaches—the perfect playground combo.
-Photo courtesy of MRC Recreation
+Pirates and beaches are the perfect beachfront playground combo.
+Photo courtesy of Borough of Belmar Recreation Department

 RELATED: Best Jersey Shore Beaches for Families, from Sandy Hook to Cape May